-Customer Success Specialist
+Energy Analyst

-Scioto Energy is looking for a high impact team member that will provide direct support to the co-owner in efforts to grow and retain our key accounts.
-This includes supporting the successful acquisition of large clients and ensuring superior service is delivered to our current customers.
+Scioto Energy is looking for a high impact team member that will provide a deep level of data analytics and insights in support of client success and company growth targets.
+The qualified candidate will provide the technical horsepower necessary to deliver actionable results to the most sophisticated energy buyers in the state of Ohio.

 This position will offer:

 Rewarding compensation package including a competitive base salary and annual bonus

-An energetic, fun, entrepreneurial environment working directly with the co-owner
+An energetic, fun, entrepreneurial environment working directly with the co-owners

 A company brand with superior reputation and integrity

-Intellectually challenging work using the right and left side of your brain
+Intellectually challenging work with a team that is passionate about their work

 Essential Functions

-Cultivate requests for proposals from public, private, and governmental entities

-Develop written proposals in response to proposal solicitations in efforts to acquire new customers
+Develop and maintain a high level of understanding of the energy markets in Ohio

+Analyze wholesale electricity and natural gas market pricing, utility tariffs and client consumption data in pursuit of client’s business objectives

+Develop customer facing reports using basic statics to describe PJM and NYMEX pricing conditions

-Develop and manage “white-glove” concierge program for key accounts
+Develop and manage utility zone 1 CP predictive tool

-Analyze market and customer data for clear actionable information

-Manage internal procurement process milestones and develop final customer deliverables
+Advise and manage client’s participation in the PJM emergency and economic demand response programs and synchronized reserve markets

-Develop on-going presentations for key accounts describing changing energy market fundamentals and regulatory shifts
+Prepare on-going presentations for key accounts describing changing energy market fundamentals, pricing trends and regulatory shifts

-Participate in key account meetings to ensure deliverables and client expectations are met

-Anticipate the needs of key accounts in the advancement of customer satisfaction
+Support customer acquisition efforts with market research, proposal development and thought leadership

+Respond to client requests for data and analysis

 Competencies

-Proficiency in Microsoft Excel (able to use functions, graphing, pivot tables, histograms, formatting)
+Strong knowledge in Microsoft Excel (able to use functions, charting, pivot tables, histograms)

-Proficiency in Microsoft PowerPoint (imbedded tables, images, hyperlinks)

-Proficiency in Microsoft Word (imbedded tables, images, formatting)
+Proficiency in Microsoft PowerPoint and Word

-Ability to verbally communicate clearly and succinctly in front of groups
+Proficiency with statistics and data analysis

 Strong writing skills, with an emphasis on proper grammar and proof-reading abilities

 Resourceful in solving complex problems with little guidance